minorua/Qgis2threejs/docs/source/Tutorial.rst

 .. tip:: Next, how about adding a background map layer to the map canvas.
    You can do it easily with `QuickMapServices plugin`__.
-Also, how about adding vector data to the scene. :doc:`ObjectTypes` page has example images of various object types.
+Also, how about adding vector data to the scene. :doc:`ObjectTypes` page has images of various object types.
 See :doc:`Exporter` for the detail.

 __ https://plugins.qgis.org/plugins/quick_map_services/